chicham/alistair/README.md

     $ cookiecutter https://github.com/chicham/alistair.git

-Also [direnv](https://direnv.net/) must be installed and configured (https://github.com/direnv/direnv/wiki/Python) to allow auto activation of virtual environment.

 Once cookiecutter clones the template, you will be asked a series of questions related to your project::